-The Local Governing Body must ensure that arrangements are in place in school to support pupils with medical conditions.
+The Local Governing Committee must ensure that arrangements are in place in school to support pupils with medical conditions.
 In doing so, they should ensure that such children can access and enjoy the same opportunities at school as any other child.
 The school, Local Authority, health professionals and other support services should work together to ensure that children with medical conditions receive a full education.

-The Local Governing Body should ensure that the school's leaders liaise with health and social care professionals, pupils and parents to ensure that the needs of children with medical conditions are effectively supported.
-The needs of each Educational child must be considered and how their medical condition impacts on their school life.
+The Local Governing Committee should ensure that the school's leaders liaise with health and social care professionals, pupils and parents to ensure that the needs of children with medical conditions are effectively supported.

-The Local Governing Body should ensure that the arrangements they put in place are sufficient to meet their statutory responsibilities and should ensure that policies, plans, procedures and systems are properly and effectively implemented.
-This aligns with their wider safeguarding duties.
-Policies should be reviewed regularly and be readily accessible to parents/carers and school staff.
+The Local Governing Committee should ensure that the arrangements they put in place are sufficient to meet their statutory responsibilities and should ensure that policies, plans, procedures and systems are properly and effectively implemented.
+This aligns with their wider safeguarding duties, as set our in the Child Protection policy.
+Policies should be reviewed regularly and be readily accessible to parents/carers and school staff .

-The Governing body will ensure that:
+The Governing Committee will ensure that:

-- The Executive Principal /Headteacher implements this policy effectively. - The Education, Health and Care Plans are devised, implemented and monitored by the Headteacher working in partnership with the parents/carers, pupil, Pastoral Manager and relevant healthcare professionals. - Written records are kept of all medicines administered to children. - All healthcare plans (EHCP) actively support pupils with medical conditions to participate in school trips and visits, or in sporting activities, and not prevent them from doing so. - That staff are properly trained to provide the support that pupils need. - That the school's policy sets out what should happen in an emergency situation. - That the appropriate level of insurance is in place and appropriately reflects the level of risk, with risk assessment being carried, when appropriate. - That the school provides parents with information about the Local Offer and the School Offer including information displayed on the school website. - That parents provide the school with sufficient and up-to-date information about their child's medical needs.
+- The Head of Primary Education / Headteacher implements this policy effectively. - The Education, Health and Care Plans are devised, implemented and monitored by the Headteacher working in partnership with the parents/carers, pupil, Pastoral Lead and relevant healthcare professionals. - Written records are kept of all medicines administered to children. - All healthcare plans (EHCP) actively support pupils with medical conditions to participate in school trips and visits, or in sporting activities, and not prevent them from doing so.
+As detailed in the SEND policy, all EHCPs should be annually reviewed with parents, school staff and any other agencies working with the pupil. - That staff are properly trained to provide the support that pupils need. - That the school's policy sets out what should happen in an emergency situation. - That the appropriate level of insurance is in place and appropriately reflects the level of risk, with risk assessment being carried, when appropriate. - That the school provides parents with information about the Local Offer and the School Offer including information displayed on the school website, and the Local Authority website. - That parents provide the school with sufficient and up-to-date information about their child's medical needs.
 This will be prompted with an annual data check.

-THE EXECUTIVE PRINCIPAL / HEADTEACHER
+THE HEAD OF PRIMARY EDUCATION / HEADTEACHER

 - Is responsible for implementing the Local Governing Body's Policy in practice and for developing detailed procedures.
-(See Appendix 1) - Should ensure that good lines of communications exist between parents and all relevant education and healthcare professionals. - Should ensure that teachers who volunteer should receive proper training and support. - Is responsible for the day-to-day decisions on administering medication. - Must share information with relevant staff to ensure the best care for the child after seeking parental agreement to do so.

-• Should ensure that wherever possible the parent is not inconvenienced from work in order to support the pupil or administer medication at school.
+(See Appendix 1) - Should ensure that good lines of communications exist between parents and all relevant education and healthcare professionals. - Should ensure that teachers who volunteer should receive proper training and support. - Is responsible for the day-to-day decisions on administering medication. - Must share information with relevant staff to ensure the best care for the child after seeking parental agreement to do so. - Should ensure that wherever possible the parent is not inconvenienced from work in order to support the pupil or administer medication at school.